 According to the World Health Organization (WHO), there are around 1.3 to 4 million cholera cases worldwide, causing 21,000 to 143,000 deaths every year.
 Cholera is a form of intestinal bacterial infection that can spread through contaminated water.
 In most developed countries, modernized sewage technologies have eliminated cholera to a large extent; however, the risk still prevails.

-Cholera can only cause death if the patient does not seek proper medical attention on time.
+Cholera is usually treatable with prompt medical care; however, severe cases can still be fatal, especially if treatment is delayed or healthcare resources are limited.
 Thus, it is crucial to identify the causes and symptoms of cholera on time to receive timely medical attention.
 Read ahead to learn more about the symptoms, risk factors, and prevention of cholera.

 The primary cause of cholera infection is contaminated water.
 Generally, the bacteria can be found in: